deebloo/generator-angular-blueprint/README.md

 npm test
 ```

-To rum the full test suite (runs the unit tests as well as testing the generator end to end).
+To run the full test suite (runs the unit tests as well as testing the generator end to end).
 This is the same tests that are run on circle ci
 ```
 sh test.sh